 And I will state clearly upfront, I am not certified in any way as a counselor or psychiatrist.
 This is just my honest experience and the things I have found that have helped myself and my family during a difficult time.

-So this is how we’ve tried to hold it together during our time of loss:
+So this is how we’ve tried to manage and hold it together during our time of loss:

 1. Take Some Time Off